-- Shop Direct, which won first place in the Employee Recognition and Reward category of the UK Employee Experience Awards, raised the number of awards given internally from 8 to 1000 annually.
-Its own internal measurements found a 17 percent increase in employee engagement during that same period.
+- Shop Direct won first place in the Employee Recognition and Reward category of the U.K. Employee Experience Awards and raised the number of awards given internally from 8 to 1000 annually.
+Its own internal measurements found a 17% increase in employee engagement during that same period.

-- Horizon Blue Cross Blue Shield of New Jersey achieved a 14 percent improvement in survey results related to recognition, and a 6 percent rise in its overall engagement scores.
+- Horizon Blue Cross Blue Shield of New Jersey achieved a 14% improvement in survey results related to recognition, and a 6% rise in its overall engagement scores.

 Research sponsored by Achievers and published in the Harvard Business Review demonstrates the direct relationship between retention and engagement, so measuring retention rates lets you view the overall arc of your engagement levels.
 This approach provides you with a wider viewpoint, offering insight into the gradual effectiveness of efforts that you introduce to improve employee engagement.
 Focusing on retention rate also helps you think more clearly about employee engagement because anything you do to improve your retention rate will automatically also increase your staff's engagement.